 I created my first html pages in notepad in 1993.
 In 1996 I created websites for clients for a London ISP named Intercom.
 Sites included the original site for East Park Gardens and Pointts - the Traffic Ticket Specialists.
-Recently this year I finished a website for Westminster Township Historical Society and am currently working on a new site for Conrad Homes.
+Recently this year I finished a website for Westminster Township Historical Society and have also finished a new site for Conrad Homes.

 I am a member of the London Wordpress Group

 In the past...

 - I created and maintained a website for Country Creative Artisan Tour for 5 years that I was part of as well.
 I created all print items such as a brochure and a book markers each year as well.

 - With the first iteration of Conradhomes.ca, I have took CAD files of blueprints of home designs and edited them and assemble them in Illustrator to create fact sheets as pdfs.
 With all the previously mentioned projects, I have kept consistency from print to web on the branding of each product.